0113 34 36297

 Teaching Commitments: Undergraduate and postgraduate teaching particularly theory related to practice.
 Supervise undergraduate and postgraduate dissertations.
 Supervise PhD Students

-Joanna is a lecturer in childrens nursing and passionate about ensuring care is evidence-based, and delivered in a way that fosters effective collaboration and empowerment of the child, young person and family.
+Joanna is an Associate Professor in Child Nursing and passionate about ensuring care is evidence-based, and delivered in a way that fosters effective collaboration and empowerment of the child, young person and family.
 Joanna has over 16 years experience in higher education and was awarded Senior Fellow by the Higher Education Academy, recognising her extensive teaching and learning experiences at both undergraduate and postgraduate levels.
 Joanna draws on over 15 years clinical experiences to inform her teaching and research.
 Her teaching expertise focuses on the way health professionals engage and share decisions with children and families, in the context of childhood long-term conditions.
 Joannas teaching philosophy is based on developing nursing students to think critically about care delivery, and the evidence underpinning care.
 Joanna is Associate Editor for Evidence-Based Nursing and an editorial board member for Nursing Children and Young People.

 Joanna has a sustained record of publications with over 50 publications including 2 authored books, 7 book chapters, 20 articles in refereed academic journals and 25 articles in refereed professional journals, and over 30 national / international conference presentations, including 3 presentations as an invited speaker and 1 symposium